 Moving Forward the Idea of a Great Green Wall of Cities

 Monday, 23 September at 11:00-12:30 at the Convene Center, 101 Park Avenue – Room Park Hub West

-Scott Francisco of Cities4Forests partner organization Pilot Projects will be speaking at this FAO-hosted event to highlight the importance of raising awareness of faraway forests to city dwellers.
+Scott Francisco of Cities4Forests partner organization Pilot Projects spoke at this FAO-hosted event to highlight the importance of raising awareness of faraway forests to city dwellers.

 Thursday, 26 September at 12:30-17:30 in the Arsenal Building in Central Park (Central Park Zoo)

-In partnership with Cities4Forests, Scott Francisco and Sarah Wilson of Pilot Projects will host this forum focusing on the connections between cities’ use of wood products and the impacts on climate, people, and biodiversity.
+In partnership with Cities4Forests, Scott Francisco and Sarah Wilson of Pilot Projects hosted this forum focusing on the connections between cities’ use of wood products and the impacts on climate, people, and biodiversity.
 More details, contact: firstname.lastname@example.org